code-saturne/code_saturne/extras/installer/README.txt

 to "no" in the setup script.

-It is possible to specify her/his own Python executable through the "python" variable, as well as BLAS libraries through the "blas" variable.
+It is possible to specify her/his own Python executable through the "python" variable, as well as BLAS libraries through the "blas" variable, or Metis and Scotch through similar variables.

 SYRTHES installation path (for coupling with the thermal code SYRTHES) will be provided with the "syrthes" variable.